www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/maintenance/weekly-t32-process-project-status-weekly.md

     * Currently working on: https://splitcells.net/net/splitcells/martins/avots/website/jacoco-aggregate/dem.api/net.splitcells.dem.resource/FileSystemViaClassResourcesImpl.html
 * Execute static code checks.
 # Tasks.
-* [ ] Move as much of commands as possible from CI YML file to dedicated project commands, so these can be used anywhere and are therefore more standardized.
-  For instance, the code coverage report could be uploaded from a developer computer.
-    * [x] Build
-    * [ ] Build Reports
-    * [ ] Upload Reports
 * [ ] Do SonarCloud scan in Codeberg and not in GitHub by applying the can just on the main `net.splitcells.network` repo.
     * [x] Sonarcloud integration does not work at network hub repo, as only the `net.splitcells.network` repo is known there.
     * [ ] Move scan from GitHub to Codeberg: `mvn -B clean install org.sonarsource.scanner.maven:sonar-maven-plugin:sonar -Dsonar.projectKey=www-splitcells-net_net.splitcells.network -Dsonar.test.exclusions=src/main/java/** -Dsonar.organization=www-splitcells-net -Dsonar.host.url=https://sonarcloud.io # `-Dsonar.inclusions=src/main/**,bin/*` does not seem to work.`